golemfactory/sp-wasm/README.md

 This guide assumes you have successfully built the `wasm-sandbox` binary; for build instructions, see section [Build instructions](#build-instructions) below.

-### 1. Create simple C program
+### 1. Create and cross-compile simple program
-Let us create a simple `hello world` style C program which will read in some text from `in.txt` text file, read your name from the command line, and save the resultant text in `out.txt`.
+Let us create a simple `hello world` style program which will read in some text from `in.txt` text file, read your name from the command line, and save the resultant text in `out.txt`.
+We'll demonstrate how to cross-compile apps to Wasm for use in Golem in two languages of choice:
+C and Rust.

+#### 1.1 C/C++
 ```c
 #include <stdio.h>